Einsitein/hbv2-moviedb/README.md

 - [X] **New User story 2**
   As a user, I want to be able to change the background color between white and black for better experience at night

+- [X] **New User story 3**
+  As a user, I want to be able to add movies to favorites to find later

+- [X] **New User story 4**
+  As a user, I want to be able to see what other users have added a certain movie to their favorites